allen-liaoo/J-Cord/README.md

 ## Features
 - Events Handling and Dispatching
-- Native CommandFramework support
+- CommandFramework Support
-- Native Emoji Support
+- Emoji Support

 ## How to Use
 - Build an Identity